SV Dynamo: Organization

-The SV Dynamo was divided into fifteen regional units, corresponding to the fifteen districts of the German Democratic Republic.
-Within each regional unit individual sports clubs existed, with each sport club specializing in different disciplines.
-290 sections were included SG Dynamo Dresden (football), SC Dynamo Hoppegarten (judo, shooting sports, parachuting), the SC Dynamo Klingenthal (Nordic skiing), SG Dynamo Luckenwalde (wrestling), SG Dynamo Potsdam (rowing and canoe sprint), SG Dynamo Weißwasser (ice hockey) and the SG Dynamo Zinnwald in Altenberg (biathlon, bobsleigh, luge, skeleton).
+The SV Dynamo was divided into fifteen regional units, corresponding to the fifteen regional districts of the East Germany.
+Within each regional unit individual sports communities (SG) and sports clubs (SC) existed, with each sports community or club specializing in different disciplines.
+290 sections were included in the association, such as SG Dynamo Dresden (football), SC Dynamo Hoppegarten (judo, shooting sports, parachuting), the SC Dynamo Klingenthal (Nordic skiing), SG Dynamo Luckenwalde (wrestling), SG Dynamo Potsdam (rowing and canoe sprint), SG Dynamo Weißwasser (ice hockey) and the SG Dynamo Zinnwald in Altenberg (biathlon, bobsleigh, luge, skeleton).

 The most famous sports club of the SV Dynamo was probably the SC Dynamo Berlin, which offered most Olympic disciplines.
 The sports system was not designed for transfers, but on schedule.
 The athletes had to be viewed in their own country.
 Administrators and coaches from Dynamo Berlin were often sent to support their development.
 The district organizations, which bore the names of the districts they served, always wore the initials SV Dynamo.

-For small children, there was even a Dynamo-Kindergarten.
-Henceforth the larger children trained every day before and after classes.

 For the training, there existed a basic plan.
 If the children themselves are not good at school, they were excluded from the training.
 The emphasis has been respected that the athletes had to pursue themselves the sporting ideology, because otherwise no success would have been guaranteed.
 Each year, the best Dynamo-athlete were voted.
 Few could win 50,- M when they themselves were those who chose the sportswoman/ sportsman of the year.

 Dynamo employed a planning cycle that set out the club's objectives for the upcoming four-year period.